jeanpaulsio/notes/books/pragmatic_programmer/chapter_07-part1.md

 # 51 - Don't Gather Requirements - Dig For Them

+John:
+> "Perfection is achieved, not when there is nothing left to add, but when there is nothing left to take away...."

 > Requirements rarely lie on the surface.
 They're buried deep beneath the layers
 > of assumptions, misconceptions, and politics

 JP: You can't just "gather" requirements as if they exist.
 You must do RESEARCH.
 Remember that **you're solving business problems**

 # 52 - Work with a User to Think like a user